 Investigating Great Lakes Fish Migrations

 Every spring, fishes known as suckers migrate from the open waters of the Great Lakes to their spawning streams.
-A Shedd researcher is working with an army of citizen scientists from Illinois to the Upper Peninsula to monitor these mass movements.
+A Shedd researcher is working with an army of community scientists from Illinois to the Upper Peninsula to monitor these mass movements.
 The data will help us better understand the dynamics of—and challenges to—the migrations of these ecologically important fishes.

 How to Help